 - A joint assessment as to the technical feasibility of supporting the project on the MBA infrastructure is made by the FCC, and the research team, as a preliminary gating function.

-- The proposed research is presented to the Collaborative as an initial introduction to the project.
+- The proposed research is presented to the MBA Collaborative as an initial introduction to the project.

-- Any new code involved is beta tested for stability, security and functionality.
+- Any new code involved is beta tested for functionality, stability, and security.

 - Deployment follows if the experiment is proven to run with no adverse impact to the networks underlying the MBA measurement infrastructure.